justisGipson/google_cert/git_and_github/week_three/README.md

 ### What is Github

-GitHub is a web-based Git repository hosting service whle Git is a distributed version control system.
+GitHub is a web-based Git repository hosting service while Git is a distributed version control system.

 * Distributed means that each developer has a copy of the whole repository on their local machine.